Bonnie Wright

 BONNIE WRIGHT: Growing Up Ginny Weasley, Harry Potter's Next Generation & Sharing Vulnerability

-By the time filming began for the last two installments, the actors had outgrown their characters.
-However, Wright remained the same delicate and petite teenage girl.
-Despite finishing her school education, she enrolled at the University of London to study film and television from the inside out.
-She developed deep respect for every stage of filmmaking: studying the material, scriptwriting, directing, and editing.
+When filming started on the final two movies, the actors had outgrown their characters.
+But Wright stayed the same delicate, petite teen.
+After finishing school, she enrolled at the University of London to study film and TV from the ground up.
+She gained deep respect for every filmmaking stage: studying material, writing scripts, directing, and editing.

 Bonnie Wright in 'Harry Potter and the Deathly Hallows'